Lavkush24/Simon-Game/README.md

 # Simon Game
-This repo contain vitual version SIMON GAME .
+This repo contain virtual version of SIMON GAME .

 # Technology
 I develop this using HTML, CSS, JAVASCRIPT.